How to Choose and Book a Wedding Photographer in NYC | 2026 Guide

 To evaluate a photographer’s ability to capture important moments throughout the day, consider the following steps:

-During consultations, ask photographers how they ensure consistent quality across their complete galleries.
+Reviewing a full gallery helps you evaluate the photographer's ability to deliver high quality images throughout the entire event.
+During consultations, ask photographers how they ensure consistent quality across their complete galleries and confirm that the final gallery you receive will include full resolution images suitable for printing.
 If the photographer’s portfolio seems mediocre after reviewing their full galleries, it’s best to look for other photographers that better meet your standards.

 Reading Reviews and Testimonials